 From AI demo to product: where the real work is

-Most AI projects never ship.
-The reason is rarely the model.
+Many AI projects never ship.
+In my experience, the reason is rarely the model.
 A short note on the engineering work that lives between a working demo and a feature in real customers' hands.

-Most AI projects never make it to production.
-The reason is almost never the model.
+Many AI projects never make it to production.
+In the ones I have worked on, the reason is rarely the model.

 I have spent the last several years inside teams building AI features, sometimes as a full-time engineer and lately as an outside consultant.
-The pattern is the same in almost every case.
+The pattern shows up often.
 A demo works on a Monday.
 By Friday, someone has shown it to a few people and a slide deck exists.
-Three months later the project is "still in progress".
+Three months later the project is "still in progress."
 Six months later the team has moved on to something else.

 The model itself is usually fine.
 The work that kills these projects lives somewhere else.